Rishab27279/EdgeSeg-AI/README.md

-# EdgeSeg-AI : Memory-Efficient Prompt-Based Segmentation
+# EdgeSeg-AI : An Accessible framework for interpreting complex language prompts to perform precise image segmentation on consumer hardware.

 <p align="center">
   <strong>A lightweight, memory-optimized approach to complex prompt-based image segmentation that delivers accurate results on resource-constrained devices.</strong>